qphensurf/STMpw/README.md

         s: substrate atoms
         m: molecule atoms

 	Therefore the molecule must be above the surface and (for Bardeen) the tip must be above the molecule.
-While the surface unit cel can have any shape, the vertical axis must be perpendicular to the surface, in the following all distances along this axis are called **z**.
+While the surface unit cell can have any shape, the vertical axis must be perpendicular to the surface, in the following all distances along this axis are called **z**.

 * VASP must be run in the **standard** version (the gamma version is not supported at this moment, if you run gamma-only calculations you can just rerun with the standard vasp version including NELM=0 in the INCAR file, this quickly produces a good input for the code).
 * The use of symmetry in VASP is not allowed: SYM=0 **must** be included in the INCAR file.